tanteckfang/tp/docs/DeveloperGuide.md

 **MSS**

-1. User enters the exit command.
+1. User request to exit the program.
-2. AddressBook exits the program.
+2. NUSCoursemates exits the program.

    Use case ends.

 **Extensions**

 * 1a.
 The given command is invalid.
     * 1a1.
-AddressBook shows an error message.
+NUSCoursemates shows an error message.

         Use case ends.